ryanrowe2/StockTradingAI-Project/README.md

     ```
     [Open_binned, High_binned, Low_binned, ATR_binned, Return_binned]
     ```

+    - **Open_binned:** Discretized version of the stock’s opening price, partitioned into quantile-based bins to capture relative price levels.

+    - **High_binned:** Discretized version of the stock’s highest price during the day, representing price extremes in a categorical format.

+    - **Low_binned:** Discretized version of the stock’s lowest price during the day, used to indicate minimum price levels in a simplified form.

+    - **ATR_binned:** Discretized version of the Average True Range (ATR), a technical indicator that measures market volatility, grouped into categorical levels.

+    - **Return_binned:** Discretized version of the daily return (percentage change in closing price), categorizing market performance into distinct bins.

+    - **Trend**: The target variable indicating whether the next day’s closing price is higher than today’s, effectively representing the direction of the market (upward trend vs. no upward movement).

     Structure learning via HillClimbSearch enables the model to add edges not only from each predictor to `Trend` but also between predictors.
 For example, a potential learned structure might look like:

     <br>